 Periodically, EndRun Technologies will make bug fixes and enhancements to our products available for download from our website.
 All such downloads are freely available to our customers, without charge.
-You may securely upgrade your Ninja firmware via the network interface.
-Software upgrades for the Ninja are available at this link:
+You may securely upgrade your RTM3205 firmware via the HTTPS interface or the console port (network/serial).
+Software upgrades for the RTM3205 are available at this link:

-endruntechnologies.com/support/software-upgrades/Ninja
+endruntechnologies.com/support/software-upgrades/rtm3205

-The Ninja firmware consists of several different binary files.
+The RTM3205 firmware consists of several different binary files.
 You may only need one or two of them.
 The revision history on our website will tell you which files need to be upgraded.
-The firmware image files are for the Linux RFS (root file system), the Linux Kernel and the GPS Receiver.
+The firmware image files are for the Linux RFS (root file system), the Linux Kernel, GPS Subsystem and the GPS Receiver.
 (The GPS Receiver FPGA is rarely, if ever, upgraded.)